 Innovations in Personalized, Genetics-Based Care

 “Genomic medicine” is an emerging medical protocol that involves using a patient’s specific genetic information in their clinical care.
-It’s already being used in cancer treatment and treatment of rare diseases since genetic and genomic “markers” are becoming better understood all the time.
+It’s already being used in cancer treatment and the treatment of rare diseases since genetic and genomic “markers” are becoming better understood all the time.
 The main result of genomic medicine innovation will be a shift away from “one-size-fits-all” treatment protocols and toward personalized, precise treatment plans.
 Implementing such technology at scale will require new methods of healthcare innovation management.

 Types of Innovative Strategies Used in Healthcare